Kids’ Turn San Diego Programs

 • Ages: 5–18 years old

-Kids’ Turn San Diego was created in 1996.
-Its mission is “promoting, supporting and securing the well-being of children who are experiencing family separation,” and it states that it changes family relationships in positive ways so children are happier.
-The organization states that it empowers children to express their feelings and thoughts, to learn that their parents’ separation is not their fault and to learn new ways to understand their family situation, and that parents who attend programs gain insight about how their words and behaviors impact their children and learn new skills and strategies to improve communication and interactions for the whole family.
-The program also offers military family groups, seminars and community trainings.
+Kids’ Turn San Diego was created in 1996 to bring peace to families who could no longer communicate without conflict.
+The mission of Kids’ Turn San Diego is “promoting, supporting and securing the well-being of children who are experiencing family separation,” and the programs change family relationships in positive ways so children are happier.
+Kids’ Turn San Diego empowers children to express their feelings and thoughts, and children learn that their parents’ separation is not their fault and learn new ways to understand their family situation.
+Parents gain insight about how their words and behaviors impact their children and learn new skills and strategies to improve communication and interactions for the whole family.

-One 12-year-old Family Workshop graduate shared that they learned it was not their fault that their parents got divorced, learned how to share and handle their feelings better, and that their parents are nicer to each other and getting along better, saying “This program really worked!”
-A parent from the Family Workshop described it as very insightful and said it was enjoyable to share and listen to other parents and learn from one another, and that their takeaway was that it is critical to continue to show children how to cope, adapt, lead, love and be compassionate.
-An 8-year-old Family Workshop graduate shared that, after the program, they told their parents they wanted more attention, and that now their parents pay attention, play games, and watch movies with them, and that they are very happy about this change.
+A 12-year-old Family Workshop graduate shared that they learned it was not their fault that their parents got divorced, learned how to share and handle their feelings better, and noticed their parents being nicer to each other and getting along better.
+A parent from the Family Workshop described the program as very insightful and said it was enjoyable to share and listen to other parents and learn from one another, with a takeaway about showing children how to cope, adapt, lead, love and be compassionate.
+An 8-year-old Family Workshop graduate said that, after the program, they told their parents they wanted more attention, and reported that their parents shifted attention away from their cell phones to playing games and watching movies with them.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.